Below is a a list of frequently asked questions. We are always available to answer additional questions by phone or email.

 Does Peak Mountain Guides customize trips?

 Yes, all of our private programs are catered to your interests and ability level.
 We can customize itineraries, activities, and times as you wish.
-Please feel free to contact us to discuss the trip of your dreams!

 Who will my guide be?